Clean Linux OS

 postgres=# \q

 Make note of the password.
-It will be needed later during XorMon NG installation.
+It will be needed later during XorMon installation.

 • Configure firewall (optional, as root)

-Open XorMon NG ports in the firewall: HTTPS (443) (XorMon UI) and 8162 TCP (OS agent communication)
+Open XorMon ports in the firewall: HTTPS (443) (XorMon UI) and 8162 TCP (OS agent communication)

 # OS agents connect to the port 8162